Issued: November 2011

 - How often do policies and related guidance need to be reviewed in order to stay current and applicable?

-Policies and related guidance should be reviewed every three years at a minimum to ensure that policies are meeting legal and regulatory obligations, best practices, and keeping up with technological change.
+The review periods for policies and related guidance vary depending on the type of policy.
+University policies (SPG) should be reviewed at least every five years to ensure that policies are meeting legal and regulatory obligations, best practices, and keeping up with technological change.

 - Are policy exemptions or exceptions allowed?